DisCardApp/DisCard/README.md

 After using any of these options, you'll be told which card is the best to use.

 ### Credit Card List
-This is the page where you can view and add to your set of credit cards on Discard.
+This is the page where you can view and add to your set of credit cards on DisCard.
 Clicking on a card shows details for the card like its name and cashback details.
 To add a card, you can click on the search button or the manual add button.

 Search:
 * The search button lets you add a credit card by searching through a database of Canadian credit cards.